yury-lysogorskiy/lammps/doc/src/fix_set.rst

 .. code-block:: LAMMPS

-   fix ID group-ID set Nfreq set-args
+   fix ID group-ID set Nfreq rnflag set-args

 * ID, group-ID are documented in :doc:`fix <fix>` command
 * set = style name of this fix command
 * Nfreq = reset per-atom properties every this many timesteps
+* rnflag = 1 to reneighbor on next timestep, 0 to not
 * set-args = identical to args for the :doc:`set <set>` command

 Examples